niceume/timeDF/README.md

 This function converts period types of periodDF object.
 Conversions from "date" to "time", "time" to "date", "time" to "time_in_a_day" and "time_in_a_day" to "time" are supported.

+## Functions for a list of timeDF

+* validate_listTimeDF(listTimeDF, noerror=FALSE)

+validate_listTimeDF checks whether listTimeDF is a valid list of timeDF objects.

+* split\_timeDF\_by\_intervals(timeDF, byN, byUnits)

+This function splits timeDF into a list of timeDF objects by regular intervals.
+For example, if the interval is specified as two days, timeDF object is split by two day interval.
+The start time for this interval is decided by the minimum time and the interval unit in the original timeDF.

+* listTimeDF\_to\_timeDF(listTimeDF)

+listTimeDF\_to\_timeDF function combines timeDF objects into one timeDF.

 ## Website

 https://github.com/niceume/timeDF